touchgadget/xac_onehand/README.md

 # Xbox Adaptive Controller Flight Joystick

+**NOTE** XAC firmware released in June 2024 maps the joystick hat switch to the XAC dpad.
+See https://github.com/touchgadget/xac_onehand_controller for details on remapping the XAC dpad to the XAC right joystick.
+This is a simpler alternative to this project.

 xac_onehand connects a USB flight stick such as a Logitech Extreme 3D Pro to both USB ports on an Xbox Adaptive Controller (XAC).
-This is useful for one handed players to play two joystick games.
+This allows one handed players to play two joystick games.

 This project was inspired by an older XAC joystick splitter project.
 This project uses newer boards and is simplified by using QWIIC/Stemma QT to connect the boards.
-No soldering is needed.
+No soldering is needed for one option.

 ![Flight Stick to Xbox Adaptive Controller](./images/system_photo.jpg)

 Note the cut red wire.
 More below.
 The wire ends are left flying to make clear in the photo the red wire is cut.
 The ends should be trimmed closer to connectors.

 ## Easy Build for Two Logitech Flight Sticks